Somewhere, a Herpetologist Is Crying

 - The Burmese python practically growls and flashes fang like an aggressive dog.
 Then it manages to kill the jerkass in moments, when in reality it would take much longer even if the guy had a heart attack almost immediately.
 Finally, the python has no problem getting human shoulders down its throat.
-A real python would need a few moments to unhinge and stretch out its jaw, and then would probably need some time to properly position a meal that wide.
-Assuming a snake that size could get its head over an adult male's shoulders in the first place; even most potentially man-eating snakes will have trouble consuming a large person.
-Yes, there were time constraints, but still.
+Assuming it could swallow something that large, it takes quite some time for a snake to work large prey down its throat.
 At least the python seems to still have been working on its meal when the poor thing got sucked out the window.

 - The Yogi Bear movie follows this trope to a T with a turtle that inexplicably sports a long, sticky tongue like a frog or chameleon.
 Turtles sometimes do have fairly long tongues, but they do not operate like a frog's, and some species actually have the tongue fused to the bottom of their mouth.